DimasArbiArdian/finance-chatbot/README.md

 - Uses Google Gemini (`google-genai`) for natural language understanding and generation.
 - Four pre-built financial playbooks that align with common chatbot use cases: retail banking concierge, financial literacy coach, travel budget strategist, and productivity & savings partner.
 - Rich parameter controls for tone, knowledge domains, risk appetite, planning horizon, actionable outputs, compliance reminders, and session memory.
+- Upload PDF, text, or CSV files so the assistant can cite information directly from user-provided material.
 - Prompt orchestration that injects the selected configuration into every Gemini call to keep replies on-brief.
 - Session memory snapshot so the bot can recall recent user goals when enabled.